Xin-Jiaqi/Fuses-MeltingTime-usingMatLab/README.md

 Two aspects, rated current and melting time, are analyzed.

-The outcomes are in the Excel called "保险丝".
+The outcomes are in the Excel called "保险丝.xlsx".